The Boy Who Grew Too Fast

 Leith Grifoni joins Golden Gate Opera as the Little (Shrunken) Poponel in The Boy Who Grew Too Fast.

 Leith was born dancing and singing.
-He has been performing on stage in musical theater, with choirs, and for competitive level Ballroom and Latin dances his whole life.
-His first musical theater lead role was at age 5, performing as Peter Rabbit.
-He has also been in several children’s theater performances with Marilyn Izdebski productions including Winnie the Pooh, Charoltte’s Web, and Cinderella.
+His first musical theater lead role was at age 5, performing as Peter Rabbit; and he has been performing on-stage in musical theater, with choirs, and dancing in Ballroom and Latin dance competitions ever since.
+He has also been in several children’s theater performances with Marilyn Izdebski in productions including Winnie the Pooh, Charoltte’s Web, and Cinderella.
 He also performed in the Wizard of OZ through YES Theater and in the Grinch with the Thorckmorton Theater children’s productions.

-Leith started singing at the tender age of 6, when he was accepted into the elite Choir at San Domenico School.
-He expanded his singing career with Singers Marin in 2014, singing in many concerts and community performances.
+At the tender age of 6, Leith was accepted into the elite Choir at San Domenico School.
+In 2014, his singing career expanded to working with Singers Marin , singing in many concerts and community performances.